-Houseflies, blowflies, and other types of common nuisance pests are usually found around homes because people don’t take the time to dispose of food waste or pet droppings properly.
+Houseflies, blowflies, and other common nuisance pests are usually found around homes because people don’t take the time to properly dispose of food waste or pet droppings.
 These foods attract bugs that will lay eggs nearby, so their larvae have fresh access to food once it hatches!

 Take out the trash

 Flies love open garbage cans and uncovered compost piles, where they breed quickly under warm conditions.
 The heat from these locations provides an ideal environment for maggot development which means more adult houseflies outside feasting on all sorts of smelly things we’d rather they didn’t eat.
 How do they get there?